 Where governments exist, we expect them to make use of the lingua franca (any of various languages used as common or commercial tongues among people of diverse speech) in a pluralistic society.
-When persons wish translations of government documents, they should pay the full cost crainstactons of government documents, they should pay the full cost.
+When persons wish translations of government documents, they should pay the full cost.